Kurdamir District: Etymology

 There is a suggestion that the name Kurdamir comes from the words "Kur" and "Damir" (in the Shirvan dialect the word "Kur" is used in the sense of "rabid, brave, valiant", and the word "Damir" refers to the leader of seven settlements based in this region, Damir).
-According to another version, the origin of the Kurdamir name is assumed from the words "Kur daimir", which means "not suffering disasters in the floods" of the Kura River.
+According to another version, the origin of the Kurdamir name is assumed to come from the words "Kur daimir", which means "not suffering disasters in the floods" of the Kura River.
 Subsequently, the letter "i" was assimilated, and the name of the territory was transformed into "Kurdamir".

 Geography

-Kurdamir District is located in the north-west from Baku.
+Kurdamir District is located in the northwest from Baku.
 It has a steppe climate.
 Its fauna is diverse – wild boars, wolves, foxes, jackals, pheasants, francolins, wild ducks, and geese can be found here.
 The rayon is famed for its vineyards, and “Shirvashahli” is its most popular sort of vine.
-Kurdamir District is also famed for its carpet weaving traditions.
-“Shilyan” is the most popular type of local carpets in the world market.
+Kurdamir District is also famed for its carpet-weaving traditions.
+“Shilyan” is the most popular type of local carpet in the world market.
 These carpets are woven in a village of the same name, which is not far from Kurdamir.

 Economy

 It is mainly an agricultural district.
-Cotton growing, grain growing, livestock, as well as viticulture and fishery are essential.
+Cotton growing, grain growing, and livestock, as well as viticulture and fishery, are essential.
 They deal with poultry and livestock in the district.
 There are wine and asphalt plants and flour factory.
-43 km (III grade) of Aghsu-Kurdamir-Bahramtapa highway, 42 km (II level) of Alat-Gazimammad-Kurdamir-Yevlakh highway and 44 km of Baku-Tbilisi main railway pass through the district.
+43 km (III grade) of the Aghsu-Kurdamir-Bahramtapa highway, 42 km (II level) of the Alat-Gazimammad-Kurdamir-Yevlakh highway, and 44 km of Baku-Tbilisi main railway pass through the district.

 In Kurdamir, there are 3 large state-owned enterprises and 10 large private enterprises.